 Professor Larson then names three more helpful professors, and his wife, and ends his foreword by "L. M. L., University of Illinois, August, 1917".

-In the 1200s Norway reached its greatest territorial extent, and the nation settled down to comparative peace.
-All the Norwegian colonies except those in Ireland, were made subject to the Norwegian crown: these were the Isle of Man, the Hebrides, the Orkneys, the Shetlands, the Faroes, Iceland, and Greenland.
-In every field of national life there was vigor and enterprise.
-And on the throne sat the monarch Hakon IV.
+In the 1200s all the Norwegian colonies except those in Ireland, were made subject to the Norwegian crown: these were the Isle of Man, the Hebrides, the Orkneys, the Shetlands, the Faroes, Iceland, and Greenland.

 In the first half of the 1200s the men and women of the North began to take an interest in the Arthurian romances and other tales that had found their way into Norway.
 Arthurian romances were in part made and spread by Norman bards on top of Celtic myth and other tales, and Normans were "warlike Scandinavians" who alarmed others much, say Icelandic story tellers and many historians.

-It is a curious thing: Norwegian Professor Rolf Nordhagen (1894-1979) showed or proved some years ago that the rather tasty little and useful plant Conopodium majus grows wild along the Norwegian coast, and for most part is unknown in Denmark and Sweden.
+Professor Rolf Nordhagen (1894-1979) showed or proved some years ago that the rather tasty little and useful plant Conopodium majus grows wild along the Norwegian coast, and for most part is unknown in Denmark and Sweden.
 The same plant is found just where the vikings settled in Normandy and England.
-[Cf. Noko 35-6] The "norse peanut" (the plant) indicates that the Northman settlers in Normandy were Norwegians.
-Nordhagen's paper about it is termed Et avgjørende botanisk bevis på at Rollon kom fra Norge og at det var nordmenn som grunnla Normandie (A decisive botanical proof that Rollo came from Norway and that it wsa Norwegians tht founded Normandy) The paper was 's published by Norge-Normandie foreningen, Oslo, 1979.
+[Cf. Noko 35-6] This "norse peanut" (the plant) indicates that the Northman settlers in Normandy were Norwegians.
+Nordhagen's paper about it is termed Et avgjørende botanisk bevis på at Rollon kom fra Norge og at det var nordmenn som grunnla Normandie (A decisive botanical proof that Rollo came from Norway and that it was Norwegians that founded Normandy) The paper was published by Norge-Normandie foreningen, Oslo, 1979.

 Icelandic sagas state much of the same thing in detail in some of the medieval sagas, including the Orkney Saga.
 Norse and traditional French versions in the matter fit together.
-But the old Danish chronicles by Saxo Grammaticus never mention a Danish Rollo at all, and that is significant.
-It indicates Rollo was not from Denmark.
+Also worth noting is that the old Danish chronicles by Saxo Grammaticus never mention a Danish Rollo at all.
+It could well mean that Rollo was not from Denmark.
 The conjecture that Rollo of Normandie was Danish, has its sole support in the Latin chronicles of Dudo of St. Quintin, Gesta Normannorum.
-There are many excellent stories in it, though, but the following is not fiction; it is history:

 Back to the King's Mirror